Ask a doctor about a prescription for ADRENALINE ETHYPHARM 1 mg/mL INJECTABLE SOLUTION

 Signs:

-A overdose of Adrenaline Ethypharm causes severe hypertension.
-Accidents such as cerebral, cardiac or vascular may occur with potential fatal consequences (cerebral haemorrhage, arrhythmias such as transient bradycardia followed by tachycardia, which may lead to arrhythmia, myocardial necrosis, acute pulmonary oedema or renal insufficiency).
+An overdose of Adrenalina Ethypharm causes severe hypertension.
+As a result, cerebral, cardiac, or vascular accidents may occur with potentially fatal consequences (cerebral hemorrhage, arrhythmias such as transient bradycardia followed by tachycardia, which may lead to arrhythmia, myocardial necrosis, acute pulmonary edema, or renal failure).

 Treatment

-The effects of adrenaline can be counteracted, depending on the patient's condition, by administering rapid-acting vasodilators, rapid-acting alpha-adrenergic receptor antagonists (e.g. fentolamine) or beta-adrenergic receptor antagonists (e.g. propranolol).
-However, due to the short half-life of adrenaline, it may not be necessary to administer these medicines.
-In the case of prolonged hypotensive reactions, it may be necessary to administer another vasopressor, such as noradrenaline.
+The effects of adrenaline can be counteracted, depending on the patient's condition, by administering rapid-acting vasodilators, rapid-acting alpha-adrenergic receptor antagonists (e.g., phentolamine), or beta-adrenergic receptor antagonists (e.g., propranolol).
+However, due to the short half-life of adrenaline, it may not be necessary to treat with these medications.
+In case of prolonged hypotensive reactions, it may be necessary to administer another vasopressor agent, such as noradrenaline.